LIA-exhibition project “Blickwechsel / Gaze Shift” is part of the anniversary program “Germany and the U.S.” 2018/2019

 The exhibition includes a presentation of works by invited German and American guest artists on the work of their respective guest residency followed by a podium discussion.
 In it, cultural experiences, the cooperation with institutions of the art business in Germany and the USA as well as aesthetic aspects of artistic production abroad are to be made accessible to a broad public and made personally visible beyond the exhibition.

-June 2019 NYC School of Visual Arts, New York City
+May 7 – June 7, 2019 at Flatiron Project Space, School of Visual Arts, New York City

 Cooperation partners include the Federal Foreign Office – Germany Year 2018/2019, the US Consulate General Leipzig, the School of Visual Arts of New York City, the New York Academy of Art and the Studio for etching Maria and Vlado Ondrej.